RulesCommittee/BylawsRepository/README.md

     - (b) All Senators, Union Representatives, and Members of the Allocations Board shall hold three office hours per week.

   - **SECTION 4.** Student Representatives shall be appointed to University Committees by the Union President, subject to confirmation by the Senate.

+  - **SECTION 5.** All Branch Heads and Senate Committee Chairs must take attendance at meetings to ensure that Union Officers are fulfilling their obligations.

+    - (a) Each Branch Head shall maintain a publicly accessible attendance document which lists every member and which      meetings they have missed.
+Senate Committee Chairs shall report attendance to the Vice President or Executive Senator in accordance with Article IV, Section 1, Clause B of these Bylaws.

 <br>